uio-carpentry/organisational/workshop_operations/checklists.md

 ## At/during the workshop

 * prepare signs directing learners to the workshop room, these can (soon) be found in this repository
-* take the coffee and tea to the workshop room, add some pitchers of tapwater
+* take the coffee and tea to the workshop room
 * take the second monitor + laptop to the workshop room (if needed)
+* bring other essentials to the workshop
+   * extension cables
+   * pitchers with water
+   * SWC/DC laptop stickers
+   * sticky notes
+   * non-permanent markers and/or chalk

 ## After the workshop

 * ask for the excel sheet with registration data and store it in the common disk area (probably UiO OneDrive)
+* collect the second monitor + laptop
+* collect essentials from the workshop room and make sure the room looks OK for the next user
+   * check whether tables need a quick wipe, especially the table having the coffee cans
+   * empty tables